t3kit/t3kit-starter/README.md

 We are open to any additional configuration on top of the t3kit.
 To add it just follow two rules below:

-1. It always should be inside `.t3kit/community/` folder
+1. It always should be inside `.localconf/community/` folder
 2. t3kit team will not support it

 ### Clean up the project

-If there no needs to use **t3kit** starter database or **Docker configuration** for local development, then just delete folder `.t3kit` from the root of your project - `rm -r .t3kit`
+If there no needs to use **t3kit** starter database or **Docker configuration** for local development, then just delete folder `.localconf` from the root of your project - `rm -r .localconf`

 ***